-You must submit reports in line with the grant agreement.
+If you are awarded a grant to develop a research plan, you must submit reports in line with your grant agreement.
 We will provide the requirements for these reports as appendices in the grant agreement.
 We will remind you of your reporting obligations before a report is due.
 We will expect you to report on: